NEW - Right Help Right Time Levels of Need

 Take action in line with the Right Help Right Time Levels of Need

-If it is necessary to make an immediate referral in line with level 4 of the RHRT LON you should call MASH (see our Worried about a Child page).
+If it is necessary to make an immediate referral in line with level 4 of the RHRT you should call MASH (see our Worried about a Child page).
 You will also need to go to the West Midlands procedures website to download:

 - HSCP Multi-Agency Referral Form (MARF)